 Tip One: Have Hope

 You may not have answers, maybe you are in a high anxiety state right now.
 But the first thing to hold fast to is to have hope that this will pass and you will be ok.
-I’ve worked with hundreds of people whom have overcome anxiety and it is possible to control it and own it.
+I’ve worked with hundreds of people whom have learnt how to overcome anxiety and it is possible to control it and own it.
 It just takes time and work and it will be challenging.

 Tip Two: Talk to Somebody